-The purpose of this case study is to provide a inside look into how Financial Synergies Wealth Advisors provide wealth management services for their clients.
-While this is a fictious example, it does provide a real-life glimpse into the advisor-client relationship.
-The case study also outlines the stages new clients go through when working with Financial Synergies, including:
+The purpose of this case study is to provide an inside look into how Financial Synergies Wealth Advisors provides wealth management services for our clients.
+While this is just a sample financial plan, it does provide a real life glimpse into the advisor-client relationship.
+The case study also outlines the various stages new clients go through when working with us.

 Jeff and Susan Matthews are middle-aged working professionals who have an eye on retirement in the next few years.
 Jeff is 62 years old and works as a sales consultant for a large industrial company.
 His wife, Susan, is 57 and is a nurse practitioner.
 They have two children, Stephen and Mary, who both graduated from college in the last few years.